Follower of Jesus, author, teacher, figuring life out with God one day at a time

 I’ve learned that God’s path is always better.
 And now it’s my life’s mission to help as many people as possible do the same.

 Overall, I love sushi, road trips, and movies that end in "happily ever after."
 I’m an introvert living an extrovert's life, and a recovering perfectionist reminding myself of grace every day.

 I’m passionate about success but never at the expense of authenticity.

-God created everyone to live a confident life in Him and I want to help them do it!
+God created everyone to live an impactful, confident life in Him and I want to help them do it!

 So to you, thanks for reading my story, and I hope we can connect soon.